shirou/gopsutil/README.rst

 More Info
 --------------------

-Several methods have been added which are not present in psutil, but which provide useful information.
+Several methods have been added which are not present in psutil, but will provide useful information.

-- HostInfo()  (linux)
+- host/HostInfo()  (linux)

   - Hostname
   - Uptime